HtewechIheb/ENICarthage-GDSC-Web-Development-Track/Lesson4 - JavaScript Programming Fundamentals/lesson.md

     person['eat'](); // --> I am eating a large pizza.
     ```

-Another feature that's offered by JavaScript objects is **getters** and **setters**.
+Another feature that's offered by JavaScript object literals is **getters** and **setters**.
 These are methods in the object that are accessed like properties:
 * **Getters:** When accessed in a reading context (we try to read their value), they are executed and their return value will be used.
 * **Setters** When accessed in a setting context (we try to set their value), they receive a *value* parameter which is the value we're trying to set and they are executed.